-The measures described below refer to the provisions in PW-CF6.
-Separate guidance has been published to address PW-CF1 - PW-CF5.
+The measures described below refer to the provisions in PWC forms PW-CF1 - PW - CF5 inclusive.
+The OGP will publish measures to address the PW-CF 6 Short Public Works Contract separately.

 General

 The process outlined below is intended to identify any Ex Gratia Extension of Time and any Ex Gratia Payments in accordance with the elements set out in Section A2, and thereafter, to apply the burden sharing principles set out in Section A4 for purpose of arriving at the amount of the Ex Gratia Payment.